SeverTopan/AdjSim/README.rst

 The simulation can be viewed in real time as it unfolds, with graphics are rendered and animated using PyQt5.
-Below are four of the distinct demos packadged with AdjSim, ranging from bacteria to moon system simulation.
+Below are four of the distinct examples packadged with AdjSim, ranging from bacteria to moon system simulation.

 +-------------------+------------------------+